-United States Passport 1858 – Signed By Lewis Cass
+United States Passport 1858

-Lewis Cass (October 9, 1782 – June 17, 1866) was an American military officer, politician, and statesman: he was longtime governor of the Michigan Territory (1813–1831), Secretary of War under President Andrew Jackson, and Secretary of State under President James Buchanan.
-During his long political career, Cass served as an American ambassador to France, and as a U.S. Senator representing Michigan.
-A Mason from his years as a young man in Ohio, Cass was co-founder of the Grand Lodge of Michigan and its first Masonic Grand Master.
+Lewis Cass (October 9, 1782 – June 17, 1866) was an American military officer, politician, and statesman: he was a longtime governor of the Michigan Territory (1813–1831), Secretary of War under President Andrew Jackson, and Secretary of State under President James Buchanan.
+During his long political career, he served as an American ambassador to France, and as a U.S. Senator representing Michigan.
+A Mason from his years as a young man in Ohio, Cass was a co-founder of the Grand Lodge of Michigan and its first Masonic Grand Master.
+United States Passport 1858

-Cass was nationally known in the late antebellum period as a leading spokesman for the controversial Doctrine of Popular Sovereignty.
+He was nationally known in the late antebellum period as a leading spokesman for the controversial Doctrine of Popular Sovereignty.
 It proposed allowing voters in the United States territories to determine whether to allow slavery in each jurisdiction rather than having Congress determine this.
 In 1848 Cass ran as a presidential candidate for the Democratic Party but lost to Zachary Taylor.

 His daughter, Isabella Cass, married Theodorus Marinus Roest van Limburg (1806–1887), Dutch ambassador in the USA (1856–1868) and Foreign Minister (1868–1870).
-His great-great grandson Cass Ballenger was a U.S. Representative from North Carolina.
+His great-great-grandson Cass Ballenger was a U.S. Representative from North Carolina.

-Cass issued during his time in office less than 22.000 passports (Source: DOS)
+Lewis Cass issued during his time in office less than 22.000 passports (Source: DOS)